 - 13/11/2017 - COP23: Update on the AfDB’s Climate Actions 2017

 - 20/09/2017 - WWF partners with AfDB on the Africa Nationally Determined Contributions Hub

 DID YOU KNOW?

-All 54 African countries signed the Paris Agreement and 42 have since ratified their Nationally Determined Contributions (NDCs).
+All 54 African countries signed the Paris Agreement and 50 have ratified their Nationally Determined Contributions (NDCs).